 .

-Filters will never show up on a resource chart or a gantt chart.
+Filters will never show up on a resource chart or a GANTT chart.
 Eventually, the time booked will always be added to the underlying resource.

 Once configured, a filter can be used for multiple resources, where it is treated independently for each resource.